bylee20/bomi/src/mpv/DOCS/man/ao.rst

         ``--audio-device`` to select the device (use ``--audio-device=help`` to get a list of all devices and their mpv name).

-        You can also try
+        You can also try `using the upmix plugin <http://git.io/vfuAy>`_.
-        `Using the upmix plugin <https://github.com/mpv-player/mpv/wiki/ALSA:-Surround-Sound-and-Upmixing>`_.
+        This setup enables multichannel audio on the ``default`` device with automatic upmixing with shared access, so playing stereo and multichannel audio at the same time will work as expected.

 ``oss``
     OSS audio output driver